kjm9198/portfolio/README.md

 - **React & TypeScript:** Utilizes React framework with TypeScript for a component-driven architecture.
 - **Responsive Design:** Adapts to various screen sizes for optimal viewing on any device.
-- **Portfolio Projects:** A showcase of my most significant work with details and live demos.
+- **Projects Projects:** A showcase of my most significant work with details and live demos.
 - **Contact Form:** Integrated form to allow easy contact.
 - **About Me:** A section that provides personal and professional information.
 - **Linked CV:** Includes a link to my CV for easy access.